Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter2.md

 Ransom?
 Does she want money or something in exchange for not asking her to join the council?

 _TL Note_: This is a bit confusing.
-In the raw, Ibu says "いきなり [身代話](https://kotobank.jp/word/%E8%BA%AB%E4%BB%A3-538275) までされたんだからねー".
+In the raw, Ibu says "いきなり[身代話](https://kotobank.jp/word/%E8%BA%AB%E4%BB%A3-538275)までされたんだからねー".
 Here I'm guessing "minoshirobanashi" would mean something like amassing one's fortune/assets.
 Clearly the president wants to increase her harem lol.
 But well, Seiichi thinks maybe she's talking about "身代金" which means ransom or some sort of compensation asked for by blackmailing.

 "Doesn't she say the same to every girl in our school?"